Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 <div class="box" style="--background-color: #ff8534"></div><!-- '#ff8534' -->
 ```

-In the above example the fallback value allows you to have a value that may not exist first div.box and use a value when it does exist second div.box.
+In the above example, the fallback value allows you to have a value that may not exist first div.box and use-value when it does exist in the second div.box.

 ## Setting Custom properties with JS

-With JS you you can set any CSS property on an element.
+With JS you can set any CSS property on an element.

 ```JavaScript
 const box = document.getElementById('box')
 box.style.width = '100px'
 ```

 All CSS properties work here.
-Names are comverted to camelcase.
+Names are converted to camelcase.

 ```JavaScript
 box.style.borderWidth = '1em' // border-wdth